Burnett01/sys-api/README.md

 ```

 Check out: https://github.com/Cloud2Box/sys-api/wiki/Create-a-plugin

 Check out: https://github.com/Cloud2Box/sys-api/wiki/Routing

 ### Core-Addons
 Core-Addons are bound to the API and core-features.
 Such as plugins, they can be maintained from within an external file.
 As of now there are three Core-Addons available (FS, OS, NET) but you can create you own.
-They can also act like middleware.
+They can also act as middleware.

 Check out the wiki for instructions: https://github.com/Cloud2Box/sys-api/wiki/Create-an-Addon-(core)